Trump Administration Wants To Fire 248 Forecasters At the National Weather Service - Slashdot

 How about we start with the union reps, they are collecting $50/pay period and couldn't even negotiate a deal to prevent this or keep the service from becoming top-heavy.
 Then remove every manager that is not directly managing 15 or more employees.

-I'll support the NWS when they begin delivering accurate and reliable forecasts.
-Now, whenever precip of any type is involved (especially frozen precip), forecasts are typically pretty stinking inaccurate.

-I'm a professional pilot and this idea scares me (Score:4, Interesting)
+I'm a professional pilot and this idea scares me (Score:5, Interesting)

 I'm a professional pilot and this is a very bad idea for the safety of air travel.
 We rely on weather forecasting to make decisions about how much fuel to carry, what diverts to plan, and to make decisions if the flight can be safely conducted or not.
 The public benefits in many not so obvious ways from weather forecasting.
 Getting on an airplane with a good expectation that you will safely reach your destination, or not run out of fuel going to a weather divert is just one of them.
 The President should think of that next time he gets on Air Force One, or in his private 757.
 Making weather information freely and publicly available increases the safety for everyone in the air and on the ground.